 Our second product candidate, CB-011, is an allogeneic CAR-T cell therapy that is, to our knowledge, the first anti-BCMA CAR-T cell therapy incorporating an immune cloaking approach that includes both the removal of the endogenous beta-2 microglobulin ("B2M") protein and insertion of a beta-2-microglobulin-human-leukocyte-antigen-E-peptide transgene ("B2M-HLA-E").
 This strategy is designed to reduce CAR-T cell rejection by both patient T cells and natural killer ("NK") cells to potentially enable more durable antitumor activity.
-CB-011 is being evaluated in our CaMMouflage phase 1 clinical trial in patients with relapsed or refractory multiple myeloma ("r/r MM"), and we are currently recruiting patients at dose level 1 (50x106 CAR-T cells).
+CB-011 is being evaluated in our CaMMouflage phase 1 clinical trial in patients with relapsed or refractory multiple myeloma ("r/r MM").
+Dose level 1 (50x106 viable CAR-T cells, n=3) and dose level 2 (150x106 viable CAR-T cells, n=3) have cleared in our CaMMouflage clinical trial without any observed dose-limiting toxicities ("DLTs"), and we are currently enrolling patients at dose level 3 (450x106 viable CAR-T cells).
+CB-011 has received fast track and orphan drug designations for r/r MM from the FDA.
+We plan to present initial dose escalation data from our CaMMouflage clinical trial by year-end 2024.